jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 The `cdisc-xml.html` (with a hyphen) file and the `cdisc-xml.php` file must be placed in the same folder on a webserver.
 Together these files can apply any XSL/XSLT translating style sheet to any XML file, including, but not limited to, ODM-xml and define-xml.

 ## crf_1_3_2.xsl <a name="crf_1_3_2_xsl"/>
 This document is the central XSL/XSLT translating style sheet to display a valid CDISC ODM-xml file as an SDTM annotated CRF.
-This technology is supported in any modern browser, and can be used by any command line XSLT processor supporting XSLT version 1.0.
+This technology is supported in any modern browser, and can be used by any XSLT processor supporting XSLT version 1.0.
 Display of SDTM annotations and other elements can be controlled via parameters to the `crf_1_3_2.xsl` file.

 # Usage <a name="Usage"/>
 The intended procedure is to refresh the ODM-XML file in your favorite ODM tool as it's development progresses, and then repeatedly apply the `crf_1_3_2.xsl` file to see the rendition progress.
 Please notice that the CRF rendition contains a title page, a live table of contents (links preserved when converted to PDF), a visit matrix if visits are defined in the ODM-xml file, and a separate table per CRF Form.
 When printing, page breaks separating title page, toc, visit matrix, and Forms, are created.